Last Updated on Samuel Franklinby

 Idleon Maestro Build – AFK Build

 Like the Journeyman the Maestro retains the LUK specialisation which does help slightly here and means accuracy is never really an issue but its mostly your past talents as Journeyman that help provide necessary utility which is reflected in the Maestro talent point build suggestions below.
-With enough talent points at a higher level I’ll generally combine my AFK and Active Maestro build in a single preset and have skilling as my other preset as I only active for several hours a day and don’t leave my computer on for 24 hours for a pure active build.
+With enough talent points at a higher level I’ll generally combine my AFK and Active Maestro build in a single preset and have skilling as my other preset as I might only active for some part of the day and don’t regularly leave my computer on for 24 hours for a pure active build.

 With that in mind your priorities for an AFK Maestro build are: